 The Hunterdon Grape Growers and South Jersey Wine Growers, both formulated in 1985, coalesced to create the New Jersey Grape Growers Association in 1987.
 Half of the original board are still active as members today in the newly minted Garden State Wine Growers Association.

-Since 2000, the New Jersey wine industry has seen exponential growth, with new wineries and vineyards blossoming in three designated American Viticultural Areas: Warren Hills AVA, Central Delaware Valley AVA, and the Outer Coastal Plain AVA.
+Since 2000, the New Jersey wine industry has seen exponential growth, with new wineries and vineyards blossoming in four designated American Viticultural Areas: Cape May Peninsula, Warren Hills AVA, Central Delaware Valley AVA, and the Outer Coastal Plain AVA.
 A broad embrasure by the state government, NJ residents, restaurants and liquor stores have buoyed NJ among the ranks of the best wine growing regions in the country.
 NJ’s watershed moment arrived in June of 2012, when a blind taste test between 10 NJ wines and French wines-5 from Burgundy and 5 from Bordeaux resulted in essentially a tie.
 The takeaway was that there was no significant difference between a NJ red blend and a first growth Bordeaux; a NJ Chardonnay and a premier cru Burgundy.